 Delicious Malaysian food – a top tip from London Walks aficionado, David: “my favourite eatery is a well hidden Malaysian cafe, C&R Cafe Restaurant at 4 Rupert Court.
 The Singapore Laksa is culinary perfection.”

-Picnic in the square – the two green oases in the heart of Soho.
-Golden Square and Soho Square are lovely spots to relax in the sunshine with a picnic from a Soho deli or local take-away.
+Stop for a picnic, or just a breather, in one of the two green oases in the heart of Soho.
+Golden Square and Soho Square are lovely spots to relax in the sunshine.

 The nightlife in Soho is next level, and its music scene is outstanding.
 The best of British jazz, club nights, achingly cool acoustic guitar bands and some of the greatest record stores around – yes, you’ll find all of that and more in Soho.